simabasel/psycorona.org/content/english/data.md

 title: Data Management
 ---

-# __If you have not filled out the survey yet, it would be great if you could do it before you read through this document.
-Follow this link to get to the survey: [Psycorona Survey](https://nyu.qualtrics.com/jfe/form/SV_6svo6J4NF7wE6tD).__

 In this file, you can find a full overview of how we handle your responses to ensure that your responses remain secure and well protected.
 In general, there are five main steps:

 1. Filling out the Baseline Survey